MantossG/LITA_CLASS_Project/README.md

 Insights:
 ---
-1. Overall Observation in Revenue Trends:
+A. Overall Observation in Revenue Trends:
-  There seems to be a significant decrease in  total Revenue generation across the regions for both years, suggesting that some of the regions may be facing challenges in sales performance or as a result of market conditions not being favorable.
+  There seems to be a significant decrease in  total Revenue generation across the regions for both years, suggesting that some of the regions may be facing challenges in sales performance or as a result of unfavorable market conditions.

-2. Rgional Performance:
+B. Rgional Performance:
    - North East: The north earst region seems to be the highest generator of the total revenue for both years.
 However, in 2015 there seems to be a significant  drop in revenue generation in this same region which may attributted to market conditions such as competition or consumer behavior.